SpacingBat3/WebCord/docs/Readme.md

 linter to the project's documentation and configured the rules for it and focused on child window design, which added the *documentation*, *settings* and *about* windows to the Discord page.
-I've then also realized there's a serious issue with the current screen share dialog – it was injected to the page, meaing Discord could technically access the windows' thumbnails and *simulate* the mouse click events to trigger sharing the screen even without any interaction.
+I've then also realized there's a serious issue with the current screen share dialog – it was injected to the page, meaning Discord could technically access the windows' thumbnails and *simulate* the mouse click events to trigger sharing the screen even without any interaction.
 This flaw was thankfully fixed thanks to the BrowserViews in more modern WebCord releases.

-With the code quality, a new philosophies and goals has shaped for this project – it now approaches to wrap Discord website and develop its own UI (todo) for non-Discord instances primarly based on the Discord API (might decide some day that WebCord will also support other APIs as well).
-With that, I want to reimplement Discord in a way it is a trully FOSS client, without any risk that users will get banned by either breaking the ToS or being detected as self-bot because of the suspicious use of Discord REST API.
+With the code quality, new philosophies and goals has shaped for this project – it now approaches to wrap Discord website and develop its own UI (todo) for non-Discord instances primarily based on the Discord API (might decide some day that WebCord will also support other APIs as well).
+With that, I want to reimplement Discord in a way it is a truly FOSS client, without any risk that users will get banned by either breaking the ToS or being detected as self-bot because of the suspicious use of Discord REST API.
 This is what WebCord mainly focuses to achieve nowadays.

-And it should be said that before I knew much about how Electron does work, [**@GyozaGuy**](https://github.com/GyozaGuy)'s project help me to begin on my own with developing a Discord webapp.
+And it should be said that before I knew much about how Electron does work, [**@GyozaGuy**](https://github.com/GyozaGuy)'s project helped me begin on my own with developing a Discord webapp.
 Without his work, it is unknown whenever I would begin developing WebCord or not.